Christine Baranski: Television

 From 2009 to 2016, Baranski played the role of Diane Lockhart, a top litigator and senior partner of a Chicago law firm on the CBS series The Good Wife.
 She was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series for six seasons of the series, in the years 2010 to 2015.
 Besides her work on The Good Wife and the aforementioned guest appearances on The Big Bang Theory, her other appearances in that period include Ugly Betty in 2009 as Victoria Hartley, the haughty mother of Betty's new boyfriend.

-From 2017 to 2022, Baranski starred in the CBS spinoff of The Good Wife, titled The Good Fight.
-Her character, Diane Lockhart, joins another law firm after being forced to return to work.
+From 2017 to 2022, Baranski reprised her role on The Good Wife in a spin-off titled The Good Fight.
+The show features Diane Lockhart joining another law firm after being forced to return to work.
 In the 79th Golden Globe Awards, she was nominated for the Golden Globe Award for Best Actress – Television Series Drama for her work in the fifth season of the show.
 Since 2022 she has portrayed Agnes van Rhijn in the Julian Fellowes-created HBO period drama The Gilded Age starring opposite Carrie Coon, Louisa Jacobson, and Cynthia Nixon.
 The cast received a nomination for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.